 “Don’t tell anyone, but when I was little I used to steal my dads camera.
 It was an old analogue Canon SLR.

 “I figured out over a period of time how to use it and would use chore money to buy rolls of 35 from the local village shop.
-Most of the shots were terrible but they got better over time the more I practiced.
+Most of the shots were terrible but they got better over time the more I practised.
 He’d still kick my ass if he found out.”

 Was there a single event that made you decide to become a professional photographer?

 “Not really a single event.
 Cameras were always my favourite toys.
-Later in life I found people were asking me to photograph things and then afterwards they’d give me some money.
+Later in life, I found people were asking me to photograph things and then afterwards they’d give me some money.

-“After a while I realised that money was pretty much covering all my bills.
+“After a while, I realised that money was pretty much covering all my bills.
 When it got to the point where I had extra money after that I just kept going and gave up the day job.
 I haven’t had a ‘job’ since.”